the Bloss House

 while the water sprayed from several different angles.

-they used, in warm weather.
-They simply set up iron cots
+the warmer months.
+They simply set up iron cots to sleep

-to sleep on.
-It was originally screened in, however to
+on.
+It was originally screened in, however to meet state

-meet state safety standards the screen has been replaced
+safety standards the screen has been replaced with glass.

 January 2006 the house had severe damage from water on